24.45 Unlikely Surrender

 Nebuchadnezzar ruled with an iron fist and was throughly intoxicated with his successes of his kingdom and control.
 He deemed himself worthy of diety and commanded his world to worship him, or else!

 But God wasn’t done with the king.
 God in His sovereignty can raise and bring down a world leader, in this case, this ruthless dictator of Babylon.
 In Daniel Chapter 3, you can read the exciting story how these young men were persecuted and sentenced to death in the fiery furnace yet were saved by an Angel of the Lord.
-Many interpret the angel being the reincarnate Son of God, Christ Himself.
+Many interpret the angel being the Son of God, Christ Himself.

 God’s empowered Daniel, Shadrach, Meshach, and Abed-Nego.
 These four young men were part of the noble class of Israel and we well trained in the ways Jewish culture of the Mosaic Law.
 God’s supernatural work through these faithful men would bring Nebuchadnezzar to a point of humble contrition and an essential knowledge of God.
 Ultimately, their witness and God’s conviction led to the king’s decree “that any people, nation, or language which speaks anything amiss against the God of Shadrach, Meshach, and Abed-Nego shall be cut in pieces, and their houses shall be made an ash heap; because there is no other God who can deliver like this.” – Daniel 3:29.

 The story of King Nebuchadnezzar can be read in the Book of Daniel, it could be considered an irony that the “head of Gold” of the statue in the king’s dream represents the Babylonian kingdom.
-It may be simply a representation of a absolute power but it could also mean that through one man with dominating control could exercise influence to glorify God rather than man.
+It may be simply a representation of an absolute power but it could also mean that through one man with dominating control could exercise influence to glorify God rather than man.
 In a way, this is a precursor to the ultimate rule of the Lord Jesus Christ whose holiness, righteousness, and justice will bring all other worldly kingdoms under His rule.

 Near the end of Nebuchadnezzar’s life he declared these things as found in Daniel 4.